-CA Final Exam Pattern 2025, Paper-wise Format & Details
+CA Final Exam Pattern Jan 2026, Breakdown of ICAI New Format

 Table of content

 The CA final exam is conducted in a pen-and-paper format and extends to a period of 3 hours per paper.
-A notable update in the 2025 examination pattern is that paper 6 is now open-book and focuses on a case study.
+A notable update in the 2026 examination pattern is that paper 6 is now open-book and focuses on a case study.
 This paper consists of five case studies, each of which has 25 marks, out of which students will have to try four.
 Familiarity with the updated examination structure is required for effective preparation.
-Below, you can find a detailed observation of the CA final exam pattern 2025.
+Below, you can find a detailed observation of the CA Final Exam Pattern Jan 2026.

 All the papers for the CA Final exam carry 100 marks.
 That means the total of CA Final Group 1 marks is 400, and Group 2 marks are also 400.
 Candidates need to secure at least 40 percent in each paper to clear the course level.
 See the below table for salient features of the CA Final exam pattern: